denten-books/plain-text/1-metaphor.md

 site of projection, the programmatic sign simulates familiar materialities: buttons, bins, files, folders, drawers, desktops, windows, tiles, wood grain, drop shadows, chrome.
-At the site of storage, from which the sign emanates, the language changes to the vocabulary of control, referring to central processing units, compilation, commitment, extraction, command, condition, initiation, handling, function, persistence, and execution.
+At the site of storage, from which the sign emanates, the language changes to the vocabulary of control: central processing units, compilation, commitment, extraction, command, condition, initiation, handling, function, persistence, and execution.
 In the rift between the sites of storage---what is---and projection---what appears to be---the programmatic sign undergoes a series of structural transformations.
-What originates from (a) the keyboard as the mechanical action of a switch becomes (b) an electric signal that (c) leaves a magnetic mark in computer memory, which (d) further morphs into a phase of the liquid crystal on the screen, leaving behind (e) the letter that emanates outward as light.
-Programming languages, rules for transformation between media, bridge the passage between bodies, screens, and archives, breaking thought up into differentiated units for transfer.
+What originates from (a) the keyboard as the mechanical action of a switch becomes (b) an electric signal that (c) leaves a magnetic mark in computer memory, which (d) morphs into a phase of the liquid crystal on the screen, leaving behind (e) the letter that emanates outward as light.
+Programming languages bridge the passage between bodies, archives, and screens, breaking thought up into differentiated units for transfer.
 Simulation emerges in the reassembly of such units back into a continuous integrated whole.
 Texts dissolve into letters and pixels which then congeal back into holistic literary works.

 Roman Jakobson called such construction and deconstruction of meaning the "profuse exchange of ritualized formulas" or the phatic function of language [@malinowski_problem_1923, 146; @jakobson_linguistics_1960, 355].
-In the phatic function lies the essence of programming.
+Code, like the phatic utterance, contains all the stuff that is extra to the content.
+It describes the channel of communication: its conditions and rules for engagement.
+The words "Hello world" on paper or in plain text format take up 11 bytes.
+In the Portable Document Format (PDF) they comprise more that 24,000 bytes.
+The added information contains the kind of profuse exchange of ritualized formulas that Jakobson describes.
+Only in this case, the phatic function is hidden from view.
+It is more profuse than in speech---Can you hear me now?---but less visible.

+Programming at its essence is a phatic activity.
 Code shapes and commands.
 At the same time, it conjures fantastical metaphors to occlude the structure of shaping and commanding.
 Simulation obscures the incongruence between visible representation and the underlying material affordances of the medium.
 What you